-The consortium led by Mitsubishi Heavy Industries (MHI) and Areva, with Itochu, proposed four Atmea1 reactors with total capacity of about 4600 MWe at a cost of some $22 billion.
+The consortium led by Mitsubishi Heavy Industries (MHI) and Areva, with Itochu, proposed four Atmea1 reactors with total capacity of about 4800 MWe at a cost of some $22 billion.
 This was accepted in May 2013, and an intergovernmental agreement was signed with Japan for “exclusive negotiating rights to build a nuclear power plant”.
-EUAS is expected to take a 25% stake in the project company.
-Construction start is planned for 2017 and operation from 2023.
+In October an official agreement at prime ministerial level was signed for the project.
+EUAS intends to take a 25% stake in the project company.
+Subject to a GdF Suez decision to proceed in 2016, construction start is planned for 2017 and operation from 2023.
 These are likely to be the first Atmea1 units built.
 They are designed for load-following and use the same steam generators as Areva’s large EPR (but 3 instead of 4).
 GdF Suez, which operates seven nuclear reactors in Belgium, is to be the operator.

-However, the same sovereign guarantees as at Akkuyu regarding power offtake are not on offer.
+However, the same sovereign guarantees as at Akkuyu regarding power offtake are not included.

 There are proposals to build further nuclear capacity at another site, as part of 100 GWe required by 2030.
-Reports suggest that TAEK has identified Igneada on the Black Sea, 12 km from the Bulgarian border, as a third nuclear power plant site.
+TAEK has identified Igneada on the Black Sea, 12 km from the Bulgarian border, and Akcakoca between it and Sinop as possible third nuclear power plant sites.
 Ankara - with low seismic risk - and Tekirdag on the northwest coast of the Sea of Marmara have also been mentioned as possible sites.
 When agreement for the development of the Sinop plant has been finalised, the energy ministry plans to announce the site for the third plant with an invitation for expressions of interest to be issued by the end of 2013.